Table of Contents

 1. Memory

-When surrounded by red color [mfn] Dzulkifli, M. A., & Mustafar, M. F. (2013).
+When surrounded by the color red 5 Dzulkifli, M. A., & Mustafar, M. F. (2013).
 The influence of colour on memory performance: a review.
-The Malaysian journal of medical sciences : MJMS, 20(2), 3–9. [/mfn], individuals are more likely to recall negative words.
-Conversely, green tends to enhance the retention of positive comments.
-This phenomenon can contribute to cultivating a happier perspective on life and fostering a healthier state of mind.
+The Malaysian journal of medical sciences : MJMS, 20(2), 3–9. , individuals are more likely to recall negative words.
+On the other hand, the color green tends to Conversely, green tends to reinforce positive feedback, which contributes towards having a happier and more optimistic outlook on life.
+It also supports better mental and emotional well-being.

 Read More About Memory Here